lou6891/personal_portfolio_template/README.md

 ---

 ## How to use it
+### 0. Install React and the project's dependencies
-To start using it, you must run npm install to install all the dependencies.
+To start using it, you must install [React](https://reactjs.org/) on your machine, then run npm install in the project's folder to install the dependencies it uses to run

 ###  1. Setting up GitHub